-Many NBA fans today never heard of David Thompson, but he was the original high flyer in the league and a player with one of the highest measured verticals leaps ever recorded at 48 inches.
+Many NBA fans today have never heard of David Thompson, but he was the original high flyer in the league and a player with one of the highest measured vertical leaps ever recorded at 48 inches.
 On top of that, he was a great scorer and made quite an impact during his time with the Denver Nuggets, for whom he played for seven seasons.
-Thompson was one of the most popular ABA/NBA stars back in the day, and his playing style inspired many at that time because he was doing things people didn’t think were even possible.
+Thompson was one of the most popular ABA/NBA stars back in the day, and his playing style inspired many at that time because he was doing things people didn't think were even possible.

 “He would be a force to reckon with.
 His scoring abilities, his uniqueness, creativity I think, would give a totally different dimension to our team without a doubt.
 His scoring abilities, he would definitely be a treat.
 At 6’4″, what he could do, I think, it marveled a lot of people.To be honest, a lot of my guys don’t remember David Thompson, but I do.
 The whole alley-oop term, he created.
 So he would definitely be a force to be reckoned with.”